Planning your Trip to and from London City Airport

 Before You Leave for the Airport

-- It is vital to carry your passport as well as any other necessary visas, tickets and foreign money in your hand luggage.
+- Ensure that you have your passport, any necessary visas, tickets and money in your hand luggage.

-- The Department of Health has a specific section on their website dedicated to health advice while travelling abroad.
+- The NHS Website has a section dedicated to health advice for those travelling abroad.

 Getting to the Airport

-- If you are driving to the airport, make sure you have pre-booked airport parking in advance.
+- If you are driving to the airport, ensure that you have booked airport parking in advance.

 Travelling with Children